Frank-Pechar/react-timeout-game/README.md

 ## Description of App Functionality, Features, and Methods

 React project I completed from Udemy: React - The Complete Guide 2023 (incl.
 React Router & Redux) by Maximilian Schwarzmuller.
-After coding this project I added layout refinements including responsive design mods.
-Also added comments for educational purposes.
+I added comments for educational purposes.

-App can be run from: https://frank-pechar-react-expense-tracker.netlify.app/
+App can be run from: https://frank-pechar-react-timeout-game.netlify.app/

 ## App Description